All Episodes

 It can be invoked.

-Now, let's all hope and pray that moment never comes, because when it comes, we'll know when the moment is.
+Now, let's all hope and pray that moment never comes because when it comes, we'll know when the moment is.

-All right, the case of Rayshard Brooks in Atlanta, we have now, we're going to go to Paul Howard, the Fulton County, Georgia DA, announcing the charges.
+We have now, we're going to go to Paul Howard, the Fulton County, Georgia DA, announcing the charges.

-Before we started today, I wanted to acknowledge Mrs. Miller, who is the husband of Rayshard Brooks, she is here today with her attorney, and after we make our presentation, she is going to make some remarks on Mr. Stewart.
+She is here today with her attorney, and after we make our presentation, she is going to make some remarks on Mr. Stewart.

-We also have with us today three witnesses from West Memphis, Tennessee, And uh they are here with their lawyer Sean Williams, and uh we are also going to ask Mr. Williams to address you as well.
+We also have with us today three witnesses from West Memphis, Tennessee, and they are here with their lawyer, Sean Williams.

-Um we have decided to issue warrants in this case today.
+So, we have decided to issue warrants in this case today.

-Uh I have with me copies of the warrants, and after my presentation, we will let you know how you can get copies of the warrants today.
+I have with me copies of the warrants, and after my presentation, we will let you know how you can get copies of the warrants today.

-Uh, we have had an opportunity to conduct interviews with seven other witnesses other than the three witnesses from Tennessee.
+We have had an opportunity to conduct interviews with seven other witnesses other than the three witnesses from Tennessee.

 We've also had an opportunity to view.